 Lean manufacturing is based on five key principles:

 Value, in this case, is defined as the customer’s need for a specific product.
-This need will determine what the customer is willing to pay for it.
+For example, let's say you manufacture product sample boards, you will need to know the value of your products to determine what the customer is willing to pay for it.
 Once you know the value, you can establish the value stream, which maps the life cycle of the product from raw materials to use by the customer.
 The point is to critically look at the process to determine what steps add value and which ones don’t.
 That way, you can eliminate the wasteful steps.

 After the wasteful steps are gone, you have to make sure that the remaining steps flow smoothly, without any hiccups along the way.
 Anything that stops the flow of the process will inevitably create waste in the interim.
 When your process flows more smoothly, you can dramatically reduce your time to market.
 This means that the customer can pull the product from you anytime they need it – or, alternately, it means that you don’t make anything until the customer orders it.